FAC-11/myspace/README.md

-# MYSPACE:  a travel review website for space
+# Myspace:  a travel review website for space :earth_asia: :rocket: :sun_with_face:
+*because in space no one can hear you Yelp*

 ## User stories

-* On welcome page I can search by distance
+* On the welcome page I can search for planetary destinations by their distance from Earth

-* As a user I can a list of planet destinations
+* As a user I can a list of clickable search results, or choose to view all the options

-* I can view individual planet pages
+* As a user I can view individual planet pages and:
-    * I can rate and review planets
+    * I can upvote planets
-    * I can view reviews and write reviews
+    * I can see reviews and add my own reviews
-    * I can rate reviews, good and bad
+    * I can rate reviews, good or bad

 * **SG** I can log in
 * **SG** I can see a map of the planets